digitalspring/whitepaper/whitepaper.md

 ### Access control
-Despite being very similar in nature, access to messages is to be separated from the concept of membership.
-To see this, consider the following examples:
+Despite being closely related, access to messages needs to be separated from the concept of membership.
+To see this, consider the following
+examples:

 - A member of the group is offline when a new message is transmitted.
   Immediately after the transmission, he is removed from the group.